joekennerly/kterclient/README.md

-# KTER React
+# KTER React Client

-Created using React
+Created using React to request data from the [KTER API](https://github.com/joekennerly/kterapi)

 To contribute to this project, clone it down and open it up in your terminal.
 Now install dependencies with this command:
 ```